jonashackt/molecule-ansible-poetry/README.md

-# Create a Ansible Collection, Role and Playbook via Poetry and Molecule
+# Create an Ansible Collection, Role and Playbook via Poetry and Molecule

 ## Initialize Poetry: create a pyproject.toml